TaxEvaderKet/tcp_chat/README.md

 4. Make your changes
     - Make your changes to the codebase.
 You can add new features, fix bugs, or make improvements.
     - Make sure that your changes follow coding conventions and maintain code readability.
+        - Regarding coding conventions, just adapt to the already existing code in the codebase.

 5. Test your changes
     - To ensure that the code works.